 Her curiosity got the best of her, and as she became more involved with the project team, she was chosen to receive intensive training in agroforestry, fruit and tree seedlings, and soil health management.

-After the training, she was given papaya tree seedlings, grafted mangoes and avocadoes, lemon, gesho, and several multipurpose trees like Gravelia robusta, Casuarina equisetifolia, Olea africana, Cordia africana, and Croton macrostachyus.
-These can be used as firewood and timber, as well as for cattle feeding and shade.
+After the training, she was given papaya tree seedlings, grafted mangoes and avocadoes, lemon, gesho, and several multipurpose trees like Grevillea robusta, Casuarina equisetifolia, Olea africana, Cordia africana, and Croton macrostachyus.
+These can be used for firewood and timber, as well as for cattle feeding and shade.

 With knowledge gained on fruit tree farming, yet still filled with doubt, she decided to portion a small piece of land, approximately 100 m2, and plant the seedlings.

 “I planted papayas and local vegetables, and when I had enough harvest to feed my family, I decided to grow more crops and fruit trees in a bigger area.”

 Mamitu has a fruit garden on her homestead as a source of income and to diversify the household diet.
 Photo: CRS Ethiopia

 After the first harvest, she realised that the whole plot of land could produce more, and her doubts started to go away.
 With a renewed resolve, she tilled the remaining piece of land and planted even more fruit trees.
 She also added gesho and spices such as chilies, garlic, rosemary, mint, basil, and ruda plant (tena-adam).
 With the proceeds from their sale, she was able to provide for her family.

 “I get substantial benefits—from improving my family’s diet to generating income through the sale of gesho seedlings, fodder, timber, and firewood,” she says.

 Mrs. Mamitu is able to earn an average annual income of 9600 Ethiopian Birr from the sale of the fruits and crops (about 181 USD).